AkwasiAppiah/baby-names/README.md

+**App can be previewed on netflify : https://akwasis-baby-names.netlify.app/**

 A baby name selector app that I made as part of The Mark from Academy.

 Added some sounds to improve user interaction using the useSound hook.